PadmanabaSrinivasan/padmanabasrinivasan.github.io/index.md

 title: Padmanaba Srinivasan
 ---

-I am a PhD student in the Department of Computing at Imperial College London.
-My research interests are in machine learning, mostly reinforcement learning.
+I am a PhD student in the [Department of Computing](https://www.imperial.ac.uk/computing) at Imperial College London, advised by [William Knottenbelt](https://www.doc.ic.ac.uk/~wjk/).
+My research interests are in machine learning.
+Specifically I work on reinforcement learning, imitation learning and associated fields.

-Reinforcement learning trains polices that maximize the expected reward over a long time horizon.
-This is done through trial and error, which is can be horribly data inefficient.

-My work focusees on *offline* reinforcement learning, which effectively learns from trial and error learning without the trial and error aspect.
-Instead, offline RL learns from *suboptimal* demonstrations to recover an expert policy, at least as expert as possible within the scope of the dataset.
+Prior to this, I was an undergrad student in the [EEE Department](https://www.imperial.ac.uk/electrical-engineering/) at Imperial.